-- System defaults to ALL at power up. - The pilot, copilot, and Observer 1 can select ISO and be removed from the intercom. - If the 4th control head (Observer #2) selects ISO, that position will be connected to any passengers, but disconnected from the pilot, copilot, and Observer 1. - Any control head can select CRW, and place all panels in Crew mode, unless the pilot and copilot are in ISO, and they will remain in ISO. - Either pilot or copilot panel can select ALL and add everybody to the intercom. - The Observer 1 and Observer 2 panels can leave and return to ALL, unless a pilot or copilot has selected ISO or CREW.
+- System defaults to ALL at power up. - Any panel can select ISO and be removed from the intercom. - Either pilot or copilot panel can select CRW, and place both panels in Crew mode. - Either pilot or copilot panel can select ALL and add everybody to the intercom. - The Observer 1 and Observer 2 panels can leave and return to ALL, unless a pilot or copilot has selected ISO or CREW.

 The observer/mission personnel can isolate their audio feed from the crew by pressing the ICS button.
-When the CTL45A is in ISO mode, the observer/passengers will have intercom among themselves, and be able to use the selected radios.
+When the CTL45J is in ISO mode, the observer/passengers will have intercom among themselves, and be able to use the selected radios.

-If the observer personnel would like to CABIN CALL the crew intercom stations.
-On the observer control head (CTL45A), pressing "ACK" button will activate an ICS call light and a chime in the crew headsets and crew control head.
+If the observer personnel would like to CALL the crew intercom stations.
+On the observer control head (CTL45A)desire to communicate with the crew, pressing "ACK" button will activate an ICS call light and a chime in the crew headsets and crew control head.
+Speaker operation